Geometric properties of slowly rotating black holes embedded in matter environments: Conclusion

+The implications are particularly relevant for EMRIs, where small conservative modifications can accumulate over $10^4\!-\!10^5$ orbital cycles into measurable waveform dephasing.
+The shifts in the ISCO and epicyclic frequencies identified here provide a concrete mechanism through which environmental rotation may introduce systematic corrections in precision waveform modeling.
+The conservative frequency shifts identified here persist throughout the strong-field inspiral.
+From the deviations in the orbital frequencies shown in Secs. \ref{sec: orbits} and \ref{sec: results}, typical fractional corrections in the strong-field region are at the level $\delta\Omega_o/\Omega_o \sim 10^{-4}–10^{-3}$ for representative halo parameters in the slow-rotation regime.
+For illustration, a fractional orbital frequency correction of order $\delta\Omega_o/\Omega_o \sim 10^{-4}–10^{-3}$ sustained over $N \sim 10^4–10^5$ cycles would accumulate into a total phase difference $\Delta\Phi \sim N\delta\Omega_o/\Omega_o \sim \mathcal{O}(1–10)$ radians.
+While a full waveform analysis is beyond the scope of the present work, this scaling indicates that environmental rotation can represent a potentially measurable systematic in precision EMRI modeling even in the slow-spinning case.

-We also studied radial-vertical epicyclic resonances in a BH spacetime modified by a surrounding fluid environment.
+We also studied radial-vertical epicyclic resonances.
 In all cases, the resonance structure remains qualitatively identical to that of vacuum BH, with monotonic frequency ratios in the near region and with uniquely defined resonance radii.
 Environmental effects induce systematic shifts of the resonance locations.
+In particular, the emergence of nonmonotonic structure in the epicyclic frequency ratio away from BH highlights that environmental rotation can introduce qualitatively new strong-field features beyond simple parameter shifts.
 The magnitude of these shifts depends on the rotational properties of the fluid.
-Depending on the fluid rotation properties prograde or retrograde resonance position gets differently shifted.
+Depending on the fluid rotation properties, the prograde or retrograde resonance position gets differently shifted.
 These results demonstrate that epicyclic resonances are robust against realistic environmental perturbations while remaining sensitive probes of small deviations from vacuum geometry, particularly relevant for precision EMRI studies.
-While the magnitude of individual environmental corrections is small, their cumulative effect over the large number of orbital cycles, characteristic of EMRIs, may lead to appreciable waveform dephasing.
-This warrants further investigation.